adithyansk-2002/AWS-Ansible-Automation/README.md

 ---

-## Mission 2 — Infrastructure Recreation Using Git
+## Infrastructure Recreation Using Git

-Mission 2 reuses this repository in a **new AWS Hyderabad region** environment:
+we now recreate the infrastructure in a **new AWS Hyderabad region** environment:

 | Instance | Name |
 |----------|------|